fbacchella/naclprovider/README.md

 It allows tu use standard Java security code and tools with [jnacl](https://github.com/neilalexander/jnacl), used for example in
 [jeromq](https://github.com/zeromq/jeromq).

 For example, private and public key can be store in Java's keystore.
-A main limitation is that only JECKS is now to works with custom content.
-Both PKCS#12 and JKS fails.
+A main limitation is that only JECKS or JKS is now to works with custom content.
+PKCS#12 only access X.509 certificates associated with a private key.

 To use it, either add: